Originally published: 8/17/ 2012 Updated: 10/17/2020

 We live in a day and time that is fraught with problems.
 A problem, according to Dictionary.com, is any question or matter that involves doubt, uncertainty or difficulty.
-It is a perceived gap between the existing state and a desired state, or a deviation from a norm, standard, or status quo.
+It is a perceived gap between the existing state and the desired state, or a deviation from a norm, standard, or status quo.
 It is a gap between what is and how we would like things to be.
 Dictionary .com further states that although many problems turn out to have several solutions (the means to close the gap or correct the deviation), difficulties arise where such means are either not obvious or are not immediately available.
-In other words, there is an answer to the problem out there, but for some reason you either can’t come up with the answer or you don’t have the means to get to the answer.
+In other words, there is an answer to the problem out there, but for some reason, you either can’t come up with the answer or you don’t have the means to get to the answer.

 Every new day on planet earth offers a full plate of problems, whether financial, economic or social.
 Let’s look at some characteristics of a problem.
 (I expect that others may wade in with a different opinion about what constitutes a problem, but I’m going to put my own interpretation out there.)
 Based on Engineering and Medical theorists as well as my own theory:

-A mass in your abdomen was not a problem to you until you discovered that it was there, either as a sign, symptom or abnormal lab value.
+A mass in your abdomen was not a problem for you until you discovered that it was there, either as a sign, symptom or abnormal lab value.
 You might have discovered its existence through a physician or someone else and, yes, it was a mass from the beginning of its existence, but it was not a problem to you until its discovery and your acceptance as such.

 – Problems are problems because they have no easy answers – if they did, they would be already solved.